 Tentative profit or (loss).
 Subtract line 28 from line 7

-Expenses for business use of your home.
+30Expenses for business use of your home.
 Do not report these expenses elsewhere.
-Attach Form 8829
+Attach Form 8829 unless using the simplified method.
+See instructions.

 Simplified method filers only: Enter the total square footage of (a) your home: